Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 Rúna was a settler, a herbologist, and a woodcarver.

 ## Appearance
-Rúna has a sweet face and long, armpit-length, light brown hair that is wavy and flows freely.
-She has green almond-shaped eyes, fair skin with a slight reddish hue, and soft, muted freckles scattered across her face.
+Rúna has long, armpit-length, light brown hair that is wavy and flows freely.
+She has a sweet face, bearing green almond-shaped eyes and soft, muted freckles scattered across her face.
+She has fair skin that has a slight red hue.
 She is slim and curvaceous, and her height is 5'4".

 When she is outside, she tends to wear a dark yellow woollen cloak with a slightly frayed edge, held in place by a bronze double brooch with a chain.